Analyzing Mitsubishi Estate (MITEY) and The Competition

 |2.42

-As a group, “Real estate agents & managers” companies have a potential upside of 7.96%.
-Given Mitsubishi Estate’s rivals higher probable upside, analysts clearly believe Mitsubishi Estate has less favorable growth aspects than its rivals.
+As a group, “Real estate agents & managers” companies have a potential upside of 10.86%.
+Given Mitsubishi Estate’s competitors higher possible upside, analysts clearly believe Mitsubishi Estate has less favorable growth aspects than its competitors.

 Profitability

-This table compares Mitsubishi Estate and its rivals’ net margins, return on equity and return on assets.
+This table compares Mitsubishi Estate and its competitors’ net margins, return on equity and return on assets.

 |Net Margins